 - not knowing who, when or how to tell

 - being unsure of how much to share

 The possible benefits of talking about your mental health at work include:

-- having a stronger basis for requesting support at work
+- having a stronger basis for requesting support

-“Talking to my employer was very hard because of shame and confidentiality reasons but I was surprised and felt much more supported and understood.”
+“Talking to my employer was very hard because of shame and confidentiality reasons, but I was surprised and felt much more supported and understood.”

 How do I tell my manager?

 If you want to tell your manager about your mental health problem, it can be hard to know where to start.
 To make the process easier, you could try the following suggestions:

 - Arrange to talk to your manager privately.
 This could be during a regular catch up, or by requesting a one-to-one meeting.

 - Think about what you’d like to say in advance.
 Write up some notes and bring them with you when you meet your manager.